Sheffield couple found guilty of imprisoning autistic son

 But both were found guilty following a trial at the city's crown court.

-The pair, of Walkley Road, were also found guilty of causing or allowing a vulnerable adult to suffer serious physical harm.
+The pair, of Walkley Road, were also convicted of causing or allowing a vulnerable adult to suffer serious physical harm.

-Following the verdicts, Judge Slater told the pair to expect a "prison sentence of some length".
+Following the verdicts, Judge Michael Slater told the defendants to expect a prison term "of some length" when they are sentenced.

-Jurors heard the 22-year-old, who also had learning difficulties and suffered from irritable bowel syndrome, double incontinence and arthritis, had become so extremely malnourished and dehydrated that his "life was in the balance" by the time he was found on 2 June 2020.
+Jurors heard Mr Langley, who also had learning difficulties and suffered from irritable bowel syndrome, double incontinence and arthritis, had become so extremely malnourished and dehydrated that his "life was in the balance" by the time he was found on 2 June 2020.

-Paramedics called out when Matthew was reported to have collapsed alerted police, who found faeces and vomit over the floor, bedding, and dormer window, prosecutors said.
+Paramedics called out to reports Mr Langley had collapsed alerted police, who found faeces and vomit over the floor, bedding, and dormer window of the attic room, prosecutors said.

+Prosecutor Nicholas Campbell QC said officers had described "the smell, the overflowing bin and the presence of buzzing flies", and noticed a lock on the bedroom door with a key on the outside.

+Mr Langley was in a "pitiable state" - unable to walk, with bruises and abrasions suggesting he had been "crawling on all fours" in his room.